CataCsas/enterprise-homelab/network/vlan-design.md

 - Brother HL-3170CDW

 **Notes:**
-- Access permitted from selected internal VLANs as required
+- Accessible from selected VLANs based on operational needs
 - No outbound access beyond required services
+- ACLs on the switch enforce allowed communication

 ---